Confused about which contraception* option might be best for you?

 *Contraception refers to methods or devices that prevent pregnancy.

 If you don’t want to get pregnant there are many methods to prevent a pregnancy.
 Some methods require daily action, while others are long term and with minimal maintenance.
-Most methods do not affect future fertility and reversible.
+Most methods do not affect future fertility and are reversible.
 Many methods contain hormones to change the way your body works.
-These hormones are safe although they can have some positive or negative side effects.
+These hormones are safe, although they can have some positive or negative side effects.
 Choosing the best option is about considering your own circumstances and what is most important for you.

 Choosing contraception is also about getting reliable information about methods.
 Visit the website below to use a simple tool to help you decide on the best option for you:

-- Visit a Family Planning Service
+- Visit your local Family Planning Service

 - Use Children by Choice’s search to find specific services near you (e.g. LGBTIQA+ friendly services, no Medicare card required) or to get in contact with a professional.